-Beyond the cost of the bird itself, new owners should budget for things like pellets and other dietary needs like seeds and fruits, properly-sized cages and even bird-proofed rooms for larger birds to fly around.
+Beyond the cost of the bird itself, new owners should budget for things like pellets and other dietary needs such as seeds and fruits, properly-sized cages and even bird-proofed rooms for larger birds to fly around.

 Depending on the breeder, availability and your location, the cost of your bird may fluctuate outside the given ranges.

-And the list includes some of the other expenses you should plan for while caring for your new feathered friend.
+The list also includes some of the other expenses you should plan for while caring for your new feathered friend.

 Initial and Ongoing Investment for Bird Care, Food, and Housing

 In general (depending on the breed), housing, feeding, and caring for a bird is less expensive than caring for a dog or cat.
 But the costs can rise dramatically depending upon the lifespan of the bird (some birds live as long as people) and your pet's healthcare needs.

 According to the Kiplinger website, these are the average costs you should budget for if you're considering a parakeet or other non-exotic small bird: